Shopify/unity-buy-sdk/EXAMPLES.md

 After you initialize the SDK, you can use `ShopifyBuy.Client()` to query Shopify.
 You need to initialize the SDK only once.

-## Query all products
+## Query Products

-The following example shows how to query all products in your Shopify store:
+The following example shows how to query two pages of products in your Shopify store:

 ```cs
 using Shopify.Unity;